-Assistant / Production and Design
+Junior Designer / Production and Design

 Bobbie Richardson was born in Houston, TX and joined the studio in 2014.
 She started as an intern while still at New York University's Tisch School of the Arts in the Photography and Imaging department, where Yolanda was her professor.
 After she graduated in 2015 she stuck around and is now the youngest member of our team.
 She assists the studio with production and design.
 Bobbie loves to pair and sequence and is great at typography and ripping paper.
 Bobbie is her full name.